E xperience the sights and sounds of the Croatian capital through our attractive Zagreb Photo Tour of Downtown and Uptown locations.

 Walk through history, experience the essence of the city, see the hidden gems.
 Guided by a local professional photographer, who will also give you advice and practical know-how on photographing with your smartphone or camera.

-The Zagreb Photo Tour is modified to your time frame and preferences.
-You can choose to visit the best sightseeing photo locations, or pick a specific route such as churches, museums, hidden backyards, hearty caffes and bars, historic or modern places of interest…
+Zagreb Photo Tour is modified to your time frame and preferences.
+You can choose to visit the best sightseeing photo locations, or pick a specific route such as churches, museums, hidden backyards, hearty cafes and bars, historic or modern places of interest…

-These include the Well of life by the renown sculptor Ivan Meštrović, the Sun And The Planets installation in several locations, the garden of the Archaeological museum, the Grič cannon in the Lotrščak tower, popular meeting places like the Bulldog pub and many more.
+These include the Well of life by the renown sculptor Ivan Meštrović, the Sun And The Planets installation in several locations, the garden of the Archaeological museum, the Grič cannon in the Lotrščak tower, plateau overlooking the cathedral and many more.

 Required experience and equipment